Generating leads and attracting new patients to your practice as a dental professional is no longer as simple as direct mail.

 Optimizing your website’s SEO (search engine optimization) is highly recommended to boost your rankings within top search engines such as Google, DuckDuckGo, Bing, and Yahoo!.

-When you use a CMS such as WordPress, start your Dental SEO through page titles, meta descriptions, keyword targeting and more.
+When you use a CMS such as WordPress, start your Dental SEO through optimizing page titles, meta descriptions, keyword targeting and more.

 A properly optimized website increases your chances of appearing the first page of search results, drastically boosting the number of visitors and page views you receive.